sjb-ch1mp/ascent-z/README.md

 # Attributions

 All SFX and many sprite assets, apart from the original assets created by myself, were sourced from [Open Game Art](opengameart.org).
-See file 'attributions.yml' for details.
+See file 'attributions.pdf' for details.

 # Contributors